 On the other hand, these data make perfect sense under the view that high tone overwriting on verbs tracks the presence of $\overline{A}$ -movement in that clause.
-Thus, tonal overwriting in Asante Twi patterns exactly like other established reflexes of successive-cyclicity in that they are only found in domains crossed by movement, for example in Kikuyu (Clements 1984a:47), Defaka (Bennett et al. 2012:297), Kitharaka (Muriungi 2005:48) and Indonesian (Saddy 1991:194).
+Thus, this kind of tonal overwriting patterns exactly like other established reflexes of successive-cyclicity in that they are only found in domains crossed by movement, for example in Kikuyu (Clements 1984a:47), Defaka (Bennett et al. 2012:297), Kitharaka (Muriungi 2005:48) and Indonesian (Saddy 1991:194).